nebogeo/creative-kids-coding-cornwall/doc/projects/02-auto-castle.md

             for i in range(0,length/2):
                 box(STONE_BRICK,pos+point(i*2,height+2,-1),point(1,1,3))

-We create two boxes, one for the wall, the other for the thicker top section.
+We create two boxes, one for the wall itself, the other for a thicker top section.
 Then we use a for loop to create all the knobbly bits at the top (called crenels according to wikipedia).
 The loop automatically creates enough to fill the battlement whatever length it is.

 Test it with something like:

          battlement_x(point(0,0,0),10,5)

+Press F5 to check your battlement!

 ## Step 2 Make a battlement in the other direction

-We need a battlement in the Y direction now.
+We also need a battlement in the Y direction.
 Don't type this out, copy/paste `battlement_x` and change it.
-Hint - you just need to swap the first and last parameters of the point functions.
+Hint - you mainly need to swap the first and last parameters of the point functions.

         def battlement_y(pos, length, height):